-- Capital requirement: To become a local reinsurer, foreign reinsurers must set up an Argentinian subsidiary or branch with capital equalling the greater of a) ARS 350m (approx. €7.7m), b) 16% of premiums retained or c) 40% of gross written premiums.
-Admitted reinsurers are also required to submit proof of credit rating. - Intra-group restriction: Local reinsurers cannot transfer abroad more than 75% of premiums to subsidiaries or companies belonging to the same financial conglomerate.
+- Capital requirements: To become a local reinsurer, foreign reinsurers must set up an Argentinian subsidiary or branch with capital equaling the greater of a) ARS 350m (approx. €7.7m)3, b) 16% of premiums retained or c) 40% of gross written premiums4.
+Admitted reinsurers are also required to submit proof of credit rating. - Intra-group restrictions: Local reinsurers cannot transfer abroad more than 75% of premiums to subsidiaries or companies belonging to the same financial conglomerate.